Structural properties of biclique graphs and the distance formula: Vertices of degree two in biclique graphs

 \begin{corollary} The Haj\'os graph, the rising sun and the $X_1$ graph are not biclique graphs (Fig.~\ref{hajosandsun}). \end{corollary}

 Moreover, these three graphs give forbidden structures for biclique graphs.

-\begin{corollary} Let $G$ be a graph such that it contains the \textit{Haj\'os graph}, the \textit{rising sun} or the $X_1$ graph as induced subgraph where the vertices of degree two in the subgraph are also of degree two in $G$.
+\begin{corollary} Let $G$ be a graph which contains the \textit{Haj\'os graph}, the \textit{rising sun} or the $X_1$ graph as induced subgraph where the vertices of degree $2$ in the subgraph are also of degree $2$ in $G$.
 Then, $G$ is not a biclique graph. \end{corollary}

-Next we present the theorem that gives an upper bound on the number of vertices of degree two in a biclique graph.
+Next we present the theorem that gives an upper bound on the number of vertices of degree $2$ in a biclique graph.